EmotionalLove/SMS_x_Discord_Web/README.md

 # Builidng the jar

 This is a Java EE Application so use the `install -P runnable-package` command with Maven to get a JAR file in `/target`.
 After that you can just do `java -jar <jarname>` to run the server.
+You will need to download and run [this](https://github.com/EmotionalLove/SMS_x_Discord) alongside this.